lvcabral/zip/readme.md

 This package adds the Zip backend:

 - `Zip` allows you to create a _readonly_ file system from a zip file.
-- This fork adds support for the `caseFold` mode option.
+- This fork adds support for the `caseFold` mode option but keeps file names in their original case and still allows case-insensitive lookups.

 For more information, see the [API documentation](https://zenfs.dev/archives).